top of page

 Ruderalis

 Ruderalis refers to autoflowering varieties of the cannabis plant that switch from the vegetative to the flowering growth stage based on their maturity, rather than photoperiod like an Indica or Sativa.
 They grow faster than varieties that rely on photoperiod to induce flowering.
-(See Autoflowering)
+(See Autoflowering and Species Type).

 Sativa